mrkatebzadeh/rperf/README.md

 ## Configuration ##

 RPerf by default locates a `config.toml` file in the working directory.
 This file contains test parameters.
 Change the parameters according to what you desire.
+See the example for a simple loopback test.

 ## Running Tests ##
 The simplest way to run with default settings, on the server and clients: